SHlVA/resume/resume-shiva.md

 ## Overview

-Software engineer with 14+ years of experience in design and development of applications and infrastructure on control, embedded and general-purpose systems.
+Software engineer with 15+ years of experience in design and development of applications and infrastructure on control, embedded and general-purpose systems.
 Previously, network management was my staple.
 For the last six years, I have focussed on improving productivity and quality of IP operating system (IPOS) applications for Ericsson networking devices.

 In addition to my day job, I sometimes dabble in solving programming problems for fun.
 Some of them can be found at [github.com/shiva][3].

 ## Experience

+### Jan 2016 to now - HCL Axon Technologies (Ericsson), Vancouver, Canada

+#### Recent achievements

-### Aug 2007 to now - Ericsson Inc. (acquired Redback Networks), Vancouver, Canada
+### Aug 2007 to Dec 2015 - Ericsson Inc. (acquired Redback Networks), Vancouver, Canada

 #### Recent achievements
  * Define vision, strategy and architecture for application development on IPOS. (on-going)